-The lower reaches of Main No. 1, within the City of Rolfe, have a drainage coefficient that would be considered adequate if the entire contributing area was farmland.
+The northern reaches of Main 1, within the City of Rolfe, have a drainage coefficient that would be considered adequate if the entire contributing area was farmland.
 However, less than half the watershed is farmland.
-Considering the higher drainage needs of the lands in the City of Rolfe, the existing Main No. 1 tile is significantly undersized.
-We estimate that the lower reaches of the system would need in upwards of 15X the current capacity (a 60-inch diameter tile may be needed).
+Considering the higher drainage needs of the lands in the City of Rolfe, the existing Main 1 tile is significantly undersized.
+We estimate that the system would need a pipe at least 48 inches in diameter from the outlet through Highway 15 which would be adequate for approximately a 2-year storm, however a detailed stormwater model and design have not been completed.

-It appears as though at some point in time Main No. 2 was supplemented, upgraded, or replaced.
-We unfortunately were not able to locate any records describing what was done.
-However, in our opinion, because of the prior work done upgrades are not recommended at this time.
+It appears as though at some point in time Main 2 was supplemented, upgraded, or replaced.
+We unfortunately were unable to locate any records describing what was done.
+In our opinion, because of the prior work done upgrades are not recommended at this time.
 We also do not recommend upgrades to any of the branch tile systems at this time.